Technique for human error-rate prediction: THERP methodology

 The opportunity for error recovery must also be considered as this, if achieved, has the potential to drastically reduce error probability for a task.

 The tasks and associated outcomes are input to an HRAET in order to provide a graphical representation of a task’s procedure.
 The trees’ compatibility with conventional event-tree methodology i.e. including binary decision points at the end of each node, allows it to be evaluated mathematically.

 An event tree visually displays all events that occur within a system.
 It starts off with an initiating event, then branches develop as various consequences of the starting event.
 These are represented in a number of different paths, each associated with a probability of occurrence.
 As mentioned previously, the tree works on a binary logic, so each event either succeeds or fails.
-With the addition of the probabilities for the individual events along each path, i.e., branches, the likelihood of the various outcomes can be found.

 Below is an example of an event tree that represents a system fire:

-Therefore, under the condition that all of a task’s sub-tasks are fully represented within a HRAET, and the failure probability for each sub-task is known, this makes it possible to calculate the final reliability for the task.
+Under the condition that all of a task’s sub-tasks are fully represented within an HRAET and the failure probability for each sub-task is known it is possible to calculate the final reliability for the task.